Knox Honor Code FAQ for Faculty

 Some things are too minor to bring to the Honor Board--a missing footnote or a single short familiar phrase that echoes in an exam or paper.
 But it's often more difficult to judge if something is over the line.
 The easiest way to decide is to ask for help.
-Contact a member of the honor board, even if you're not sure the case is appropriate; a person experienced in honor board cases in the best position to advise as to whether the case is worth pursuing or not, and if it is, how to proceed.
+Contact a member of the Honor Board, even if you're not sure the case is appropriate; a person experienced in honor board cases in the best position to advise as to whether the case is worth pursuing or not, and if it is, how to proceed.
 They will not encourage you to proceed with a case if they think evidence of dishonesty is lacking and not obtainable.
 The current members of the Honor Board are listed in the back of the College Directory.
 The student co-chairpersons are a good place to start; they are seniors who have served on the board for three years.
-Or you can contact one of the two faculty members on the board; Steve Bailey (as Chair of the Academic Standing Committee) is an excellent resource as well.
+Or you can contact one of the two faculty members on the board; Lori Schroeder (as Chair of the Academic Standing Committee) is an excellent resource as well.

 For a case to proceed, you'll need to have substantiating evidence.
 If the case involves suspected plagiarism, you're expected to make a good faith effort to find the source.
 (See next question for how to proceed with such a search.)
 If you have strong suspicion, but no evidence, talk with a member of the Honor Board about how to proceed.

 4. How do I find evidence to support a charge, if it's not already obvious?

 If you suspect plagiarism from web or published sources, you can sometimes find the source by doing the following:

 • Search on the web: Enter a 5-word string, enclosed by quotation marks, into Google.
 (The quotation marks tell the search engine to look for these words next to each other.)